extenda/tech-radar/README.md

 rationale: |
   A required rationale to explain why the technology is assessed in its current ring.
   This entry can be multiple lines and supports Markdown.
+license: # Optional, but recommended to always include
+  # Only if open source
+  open-source:
+    name: MIT # Required open-source license.
+Must match enum in schema.
+    link: http://github.com/org/repo/LICENSE # Optional link to license
+    description: |
+      Optional description of the open source license.
+Do not use unless something must be explained, for example with dual licenses.
+Supports markdown.
+  # Only if commercial
+  commercial:
+    company: Google # Required company name.
+Must match enum in schema.
+    description: |
+      Optional description of the commercial license that supports Markdown.
 related: # Optional list of related entries
   - qa/semver.yaml # Relative path of related entry from radar dir.
+tags: # Optional list of tags.
+  - devops # one lowercase word or kebab-case
+  - test
 ```

 There are two scripts to validate radar entries.
 To use them, first install the required Python dependencies: